-- 2 Know about various strategies and how to use them for better results. - 2 Analyse External Environment in Health Care. - 2 Understand the various type of resources and how to turn resources into capabilities. - 2 Value of competencies and the sustainability of competitive advantage. - Understand the Generic Strategies and Develop the results of the implementation of various strategies in relation to health care.
+- Move the Move to Move to Move to the Move to Move the Move the - Analyse External Environment in Health Care. - Understand the various type of resources and how to turn resources into capabilities. - 2 Value of competencies and the sustainability of competitive advantage. - Understand the Generic Strategies and Develop the results of the implementation of various strategies in relation to health care.